-The key difference between a 3 in 1 Demat account and a 2 in 1 Demat account is that a 3 in 1 Demat account comes with a bank account.
+The key difference between a 3-in-1 Demat account and a 2-in-1 Demat account is that a 3-in-1 Demat account comes with a bank account.
 It provides the trader with a somewhat higher level of convenience.
 All other functionalities are unchanged.
-A Demat cum trading account is a 2 in 1 demat account that allows a trader to trade with simplicity.
+A Demat cum trading account is a 2-in-1 Demat account that allows a trader to trade with simplicity.
 It allows for trading convenience while remaining distinct from one’s bank account.
 A three-in-one account includes banking.
-Both types of accounts have the same demat and trading capabilities as long as they were opened with the same broker.
+Both types of accounts have the same Demat and trading capabilities as long as they were opened with the same broker.

-Here’s a list of 5 best 3-in-1 accounts of 2022 in India.
+Here’s a list of the 5 best 3-in-1 accounts of 2022 in India.
 Go through each of them in detail.

 |Trading Type||Brokerage Charges|

 |Equity Intraday||Lower of Rs.20 per executed order or 0.03%|

 |Equity Futures||Lower of Rs.20 per executed order or 0.03%|

 |Equity Options||Rs.20 per executed order|

 |Currency Futures and Options||Lower of Rs.20 per executed order or 0.03%|

 |Commodity F&O||Lower of Rs.20 per executed order or 0.03%|

 |Trading Type||Brokerage Charges for Basic Plan||Brokerage Charges for Priority Plan|

 |Equity Intraday||Lower of Rs.20 per executed order or 0.05%||Lower of Rs.30 per executed order or 0.10%|

 |Equity Futures||Lower of Rs.20 per executed order or 0.05%||Lower of Rs.30 per executed order or 0.10%|

 |Currency Futures||Lower of Rs.20 per executed order or 0.05%||Lower of Rs.30 per executed order or 0.10%|

 |Commodity Futures||Lower of Rs.20 per executed order or 0.05%||Lower of Rs.30 per executed order or 0.10%|

 |Equity Options||Rs.20 per executed order||Rs.30 per executed order|

 |Currency Options||Rs.20 per executed order||Rs.30 per executed order|

 |Commodity Options||Rs.20 per executed order||Rs.30 per executed order|

 The ICICI Direct 3-in-1 online account allows you to trade in assets such as equity and derivatives on the NSE and BSE (currency & commodity).
 Other value-added services offered by ICICI include research advising, PMS, and asset management.
 You can also invest in Mutual Funds, Initial Public Offerings, and Life Insurance using this account.
-The image below depicts the brokerage charged by ICICI Direct 3-in-1 bank demat account.
+The image below depicts the brokerage charged by ICICI Direct 3-in-1 bank Demat account.